Investors swamp IPO for K-Pop band BTS management label, prices at top of range | MarketScreener

 The central bank is watching the offer closely as a massive oversubscription for shares could send ripples through short-term money markets.

-Big Hit is expected to list on the KOSPI in October.
+Big Hit is expected to list on the KOSPI <.KS11> on Oct.
+15.

 By Joyce Lee